oasis-open-projects/documentation/board-docs/open-projects-rules.md

 ## 15. Repository and Specification Licenses

-**15.1** *Applicable Licenses*.
+**15.1** *Applicable Licenses; Copyright Implementation Licenses*.
 Each Project Repository will be subject to a declared ***Applicable License***, selected from the list of licenses in this section.
-The Applicable License for a repository will apply to all contributions donated to the repository by posting it or requesting its inclusion in that repository, and to all Releases issued from that repository.
-Project Contributors may contribute to a Project Repository on the terms of the Applicable License for that repository.
-Anyone, whether an OASIS member or Contributor or Participant or not, may offer comments to any Project Repository, on the terms of the Applicable License, as evidenced in the manner noted below.
+Each Contributor agrees in the CLA to grant the Applicable License designated for a repository to all contributions donated to that repository by posting it or requesting its inclusion in that repository, and to all Releases issued from that repository.
+Anyone may offer comments to any Project Repository, on the terms of the foregoing licenses, as evidenced in the manner noted below.
 Anyone will be entitled to make use of the contents of a Project Repository, according to the terms of its Applicable License.

 **15.2** When requesting the creation of a Project Repository, the PGB must select that repository's Applicable License from among the following list: